Treat a varicocele without surgery.

 - Shrinking of the testicle size over time

-What is Varicocele Embolization?
+What is varicocele embolization?

 Varicocele can be treated by embolization or surgery.
-Embolization is a non-surgical, outpatient, minimally invasive technique that uses x-ray guidance to see inside the body.
+Embolization is a non-surgical, outpatient, minimally invasive technique that uses X-ray guidance to see inside the body.
 This allows the treatment to be done without opening up the body.
 Embolization is the process of blocking the blood flow through these abnormal veins.

 For varicoceles this is done by placing special foam and plugs (called coils) to block the blood flow in the abnormal veins.2,3 A successful varicocele embolization diverts blood into normal veins, preventing blood from pooling backwards into the scrotum.
 Once the flow is corrected and the varicocele is no longer present, symptoms improve.

-Am I a candidate for Varicocele Embolization?
+Am I a candidate for varicocele embolization?

 Treatment is offered for males who have: